0xUvaish/OS-Implementation/README.md

+Lab 3: Implementation of Round Robin & Priority CPU Scheduling Algorithms
+Aim: To get the idea of how logics for Round Robin & Priority CPU Scheduling Algorithms are developed.
+a.
+RR Code (for same arrival time)

 Lab 4: Implementation of Multilevel Queue Scheduling Algorithm
 Aim: To get the idea of how logics for Multilevel Queue Scheduling is developed.
 a.
 MLQ (for same arrival time)